Skip to content

 Choose Spatie Model States when:

-• You only need simple state tracking
+• You need simple state tracking on Eloquent models

 • History doesn't matter